Steps To Stop Drinking: Finding The Right Treatment

 But most people benefit from the assistance of doctors, counselors, and other healthcare professionals with expertise in treating substance use issues.
 Your primary care doctor is a good first person to ask for help.
 They can treat you or recommend a specialist or treatment program.

-Counseling or Talk Therapy
+Counseling & Talk Therapy

 A qualified therapist will help you build positive coping strategies to handle urges to drink.
 Counseling may be in a group, one-on-one sessions, or both.

-A doctor may prescribe medication to treat AUD.
 Naltrexone is one medication approved by the Food and Drug Administration (FDA) to help curb the urge to drink and help you quit alcohol.
 Other medications are available as well.
-Qualify For Treatment

-The 4 Levels of Professional Treatment for AUD
+The 4 Levels Of Professional Treatment For AUD

 Just as AUD is diagnosed on a spectrum from mild to severe, there are different intensities of professional treatment.
 The American Society of Addiction Medicine outlines the following four levels of care (3).